microsoft/vscode-docs/blogs/2022/09/15/dev-container-features.md

 September 15, 2022 by Brigit Murtaugh, [@BrigitMurtaugh](https://twitter.com/BrigitMurtaugh)

-We’ve all had that moment when setting up our development environment – “Oh, I just need one more thing!” – that “thing” being one more language or toolset (or maybe a few more 😊) to work on your project.
+We’ve all had that moment when setting up our development environment – "Oh, I just need one more thing!" – that "thing" being one more language or toolset (or maybe a few more 😊) to work on your project.

 Development containers are a great way to simplify environment set up - they provide a full-featured coding environment with the tools your project needs.
 They’re configured using an image, Dockerfile, or Docker Compose file and `devcontainer.json`, which is a metadata format used to enrich containers with development specific content and settings.

-When creating a dev container, you may encounter the same “I just need one more thing!” – maybe you’re using a Node.js image in your Dockerfile and just need to add Git.
+When creating a dev container, you may encounter the same "I just need one more thing!" – maybe you’re using a Node.js image in your Dockerfile and just need to add Git.
 Or maybe you need to add something more complex, like working with Docker or Kubernetes from within your dev container.
 Dev containers are great since anyone accessing your code will have the same, consistent experience with all those tools you added – but what’s the best way to add them?

 What if there was an easy way to install that extra tool in your dev container, simply by mentioning the tool’s name and version?
 Or what if as a tool user or author, you could create an easy way for others to install it?
 Sharing manual scripts can help with reuse, but when referencing one, you may forget to reference container or tooling settings, such as enabling ptrace support for Go, Rust, or C++ debugging, adding a specific entry point to fire on container start, or ensuring the right VS Code extensions are included.